dasGut-ish/dasGut-backend/README.md

-# Class 14 Lab - dasGut
+# Class 14 Lab

+## Project: Das Gut Backend socket.io hub

-## Name: Tek Jones and Tyler Johnson
+## Authors: Tek Jones and Tyler Johnson

+## About
+- Create a new application using real-time events

+- Our team will be responsible for planning, executing, and presenting an application that showcases an event driven architecture

+## Requirements
+* A “hub” server that moderates all events
+* Multiple “clients” that connect to the hub which can both publish and subscribe to events
+* Must operate over a network

 #### ENV Requirements
 PORT=3001